How to get to the Bukchon Hanok Village | What to see and do

 Bukchon Hanok Village Entrance Fee

 There is no entrance fee for visiting the Bukchon Hanok Village.
-However, you will want to be considerate and don’t make too much noise, because this is a residential area.
+However, you should be considerate and don’t make too much noise because this is a residential area.

 Bukchon Hanok Village Opening Hours